wrannaman/simple-semantic-search/README.md

 cp .env.example .env
 ```

-Edit the `.env` file to set your configuration:
+Edit the `.env` file to set your configuration.
+Make sure to replace the open ai API key!

 ```dotenv
 PORT=3001